zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ```
 In this way you can use a large parent (`dotnet/sdk`) to build the app and then use a smaller parent (`dotnet/aspnet`) for your final image that will run the application.
 The second stage just needs to copy the build artefact from the earlier stage with a COPY command of the form: `COPY --from=build-stage ./source ./destination`.

-To make the example work:
+To make the first example linked above work:
 - Replace any mention of "aspnetapp" with "DotnetTemplate.Web".
 - Remove the `dotnet restore` line
 - Remove the "--no-restore" option from the publish command